-Despite the high costs in taxes and charges, Etihad remains an appealing and unique way to redeem Velocity Points, thanks to the modern Business and First Class cabins.
-Etihad’s premium cabins compete well with close rivals Qatar Airways and Emirates.
-In this guide, we get into the details of how to redeem your Velocity Points with Etihad.
+Despite the high costs in taxes and charges, Etihad remains an appealing and unique way to redeem Velocity Points, with its premium cabins competing with close rivals Qatar Airways and Emirates.

 Which Etihad flights can I use Velocity Points on?